realm/realm-java/README.md

     sh build.sh build
     sudo sh build.sh install

+You can specify which Java version you need by setting `TIGHTDB_JAVA_VERSION`:

+    TIGHTDB_JAVA_VERSION=1.7 sh build.sh config

 This procedure will install the following two native JNI libraries in an appropriate system directory (see "Configuration" below):